BrennenJohnston/braille-card-and-cylinder-stl-generator/docs/development/CLIENT_SIDE_CSG_DOCUMENTATION.md

 ## Overview

-This application now uses **client-side CSG (Constructive Solid Geometry)** as the primary method for generating braille STL files.
-The boolean operations (unions and subtractions) are performed in the browser using `three-bvh-csg`, with automatic fallback to server-side generation when needed.
+This application uses **client-side CSG (Constructive Solid Geometry)** as the **exclusive method** for generating braille STL files.
+A **dual-worker architecture** is employed:

+- **Standard Worker** (`csg-worker.js`): Uses `three-bvh-csg` for flat cards - fast but may produce non-manifold edges on complex geometry
+- **Manifold Worker** (`csg-worker-manifold.js`): Uses Manifold WASM for cylinders - guarantees watertight/manifold output

+> **BUG FIX (2024-12-08):** Prior to this fix, the CSG worker existed but was never integrated into the frontend.
+The code incorrectly went directly to the server-side `/generate_braille_stl` endpoint.
+This has been corrected - the frontend now properly initializes the CSG worker and uses client-side generation exclusively.
+Server-side fallback has been intentionally disabled to ensure the correct generation path is always used.

+> **MANIFOLD INTEGRATION (2024-12-08):** The Manifold worker (`csg-worker-manifold.js`) existed but was never integrated.
+This has been fixed - cylinder generation now automatically uses the Manifold worker, guaranteeing zero non-manifold edges.
+See `MANIFOLD_CYLINDER_FIX.md` for details.

 ## Why Client-Side CSG?